htaylan/BBB_predictor/README.md

 # Deep Neural Network Classifier

 This project contains a deep neural network classifier implemented using PyTorch.
-The classifier is used for binary classification tasks.
+The classifier is used for binary classification tasks (can pass, or can not pass BBB)

 ## Project Structure